-victim survey was designed to compare victims participated with those who did not.
-The survey interviews the nature of the criminal victimization: characteristics of the victim; the source and degree of the victim's knowledge of the appearance right; the degree, kind and circumstances of victim participation in case disposition; and effects participation or non-participation the οs the victims.
-By agreement with the district attorneys who provided us with access to some of their records and out of consideration victims' privacy, we have limited the description of individual cases.
+victim survey was designed to compare victims who Α participated with those who did not.
+The survey interviews focused on the nature of the criminal victimization; the characteristics of the victim; the source and degree of the victim's knowledge of the appearance right; the degree, kind and circumstances of victim participation in case disposition; and the effects of participation or non-participation on the By agreement with the district attorneys who provided victims. us with access to some of their records and out of consideration victims' privacy, we have limited the description of for individual cases.
 (See Chapter III C., Survey of Victims, and Chapters V, VI, & VII.)